• Skip to primary navigation

 Fresh Plum Cake

 Way back in the day I worked in a German Retirement Home (deutsches altersheim).
-I worked in the kitchen, and this is where my love of cooking really took off!
+I worked in the kitchen, and this is where my love of this German dessert recipe began!

 I was used to German food as my mom sometimes cooked recipes she knew from her time living in Germany.
 At the GRH there were many types of meals prepared for the residents, and it was fun for me to learn so many new recipes.